Wall St Week Ahead-U.S. summer stock rally at risk as September looms

 "We've had a breathtaking run and I wouldn't be shocked if the market takes a hit here," said Jack Janasiewicz, lead portfolio strategist at Natixis Investment Management Solutions.

-September has traditionally been the worst month for the S&P 500 in the years since 1945, with the index advancing only 44% of the time, the lowest of any month, according to CFRA data.
-The S&P 500 has posted an average loss of 0.6% in September, the worst showing of any month.
+September has been the worst month for the S&P 500 since 1945, with the index advancing only 44% of the time, the least of any month, according to CFRA data.
+The S&P 500 has posted an average loss of 0.6% in September, the worst for any month.

-The index is down 13.1% for the year to date.
-That performance has been helped by a nearly 14% gain since June, when the index hit its lowest level since Dec.
-2020 and entered a bear market after the Fed announced its largest rate hike since 1994.
+The index is down 14.8% year to date and has been in a bear market, hitting its lowest level in June since December 2020 after the Fed announced its largest rate hike since 1994.

-Chief among the reasons for the gloomy outlook is a belief that the Fed will continue hiking interest rates and will keep them above the neutral rate longer than markets had anticipated as recently as a week ago, weighing on consumer demand and the housing market.
+Chief among the reasons for the gloomy outlook is a belief that the Fed will continue hiking rates and keep them above neutral longer than markets had anticipated as recently as a week ago, weighing on consumer demand and the housing market.

-Nearly half of market participants now expect the fed funds rate to move above 3.7% by the end of the year, up from 40% a week ago, according to the CME FedWatch tool /FEDWATCH.
-The fed funds rate is currently between 2.25 and 2.5%.
+Nearly half of market participants now expect the Fed funds rate to end the year above 3.7% by the end of the year, up from 40% a week ago, according to the CME FedWatch tool. /FEDWATCH The fed funds rate is currently between 2.25 and 2.5%.

-The S&P 500 fell nearly 2% Friday after Fed Chair Jerome Powell reiterated the central bank's commitment to taming inflation despite a possible recession.

-"These are the unfortunate costs of reducing inflation.
-But a failure to restore price stability would mean far greater pain," Powell said in a closely-watched speech in Jackson Hole, Wyoming.

-The FOMC meeting scheduled for Sept.
-20 and 21 will also likely drive volatility during the month, prompting the S&P 500 to fall near its June lows, said Sam Stovall, chief investment strategist at CFRA.
+The Sept.
+20-21 FOMC meeting will also likely drive volatility during the month, prompting the S&P 500 to fall near its June lows, said Sam Stovall, chief investment strategist at CFRA.
 Ahead of that will be critical economic data, such as a reading on consumer prices that will give investors more insight into whether inflation has peaked.

 "While we might end up retesting the June low, history says that we will not set a new low," he said.

 While fund managers as a whole remain bearish, the ratio of bulls to bears has improved since July, reducing the likelihood of outsized gains in the months ahead, according to Bank of America survey released Aug.
-16. The bank's clients were net sellers of US equities last week for the first time in 8 weeks, suggesting that investors are growing more defensive, the bank said.
+16. The bank's clients were net sellers of U.S. equities last week for the first time in eight weeks, suggesting that investors are growing more defensive, the bank said.

-Investors may continue to rotate out of cyclical, value-oriented stocks that benefit from rising inflation and into technology and other growth stocks that can take market share despite an economic slowdown as the Fed continues to emphasize that it will maintain rates until they see signs of the labor market cooling, said Tiffany Wade, senior portfolio manager at Columbia Threadneedle Investments, who is overweight mega-cap stocks like Amazon.com and Micrsoft Corp.
+Investors may rotate into technology and other growth stocks that can take market share despite an economic slowdown, said Tiffany Wade, senior portfolio manager at Columbia Threadneedle Investments, who is overweight mega-cap stocks like Amazon.com Inc AMZN.Oand Microsoft CorpMSFT.O.

 "We expect the pullback will start with some of the riskier names that have run up a lot since June," she said.